Palmer Station Timeline

 Bonaparte Point AWS installed (December)

-Here's a 1995 photo from the AWS group in Madison.
-This unit, as well as the ones at Hugo Island and RACER Rocks, are regularly monitored on station using the Terascan system.
-Here's the LTER view, slightly different but still with the same interesting icebergs.
+Here's a 1995 photo from the AWS group at the University of Wisconsin (UW) in Madison.
+This unit, as well as the ones later installed at Hugo Island and RACER Rocks, are regularly monitored on station using the Terascan system.
+Here's the 1999 UW photo.

 The base on Stonington Island (south of Palmer and Rothera in Marguerite Bay), was built by the US Antarctic Service Expedition in 1939-41, and later occupied by Finn Ronne's private expedition in 1947-48.
 In 1991-92 an eight-man team spent 2 weeks on site in February/March collecting artifacts, cleaning and stabilizing buildings, and removing hazardous materials.
 The group was led by archaeologist Noel Broadbent and included OAE Mark Melcon as well as writer Michael Parfit and photographer Robb Kendrick.
 They documented the trip in the March 1993 National Geographic (source of this photo and this National Archives photo of the original base construction).
 Displays and signage were erected for future visitors.